oleg121203/MVP/docs/planning/phase31_planning.md

   - Plan for contingencies and resource scaling if needed.

 ## Current Status
-- **Phase 31.0.1 - Initiate Next Phase Planning**: **IN PROGRESS**
+- **Phase 31.0.1 - Initiate Next Phase Planning**: **COMPLETED**
-  - Initial planning documents are being drafted.
+  - Initial planning documents have been drafted.
-  - Review of past phases is underway.
+  - Review of past phases (28.0 to 30.0) has been completed with key lessons learned documented.
+- **Phase 31.0.2 - Define New Objectives**: **COMPLETED**
+  - Identified key business goals for the upcoming phase.
+  - Aligned objectives with long-term strategic vision of VentAI Enterprise.
+- **Phase 31.0.3 - Develop Roadmap**: **COMPLETED**
+  - Defined major milestones and deliverables for the next phase.
+  - Established timelines for each objective.
+- **Phase 31.0.4 - Establish Resource Allocation**: **IN PROGRESS**
+  - Identifying resource needs for each objective and milestone.
+  - Planning for contingencies and resource scaling if needed.

 ## Next Steps
-- Complete the review of past phases and gather stakeholder input.
-- Finalize initial planning documents for Phase 31.0.1.
+- Finalize resource allocation plans for Phase 31.0.4.
-- Transition to defining new objectives for Phase 31.0.2.
+- Review and finalize all planning documents for Phase 31.0 completion.